 Online quiz images are the rocket fuel behind making an effective quiz.
 Along with the right quiz title, the perfect image can catch your readers’ attention, keep them interested – then drive clicks as your quiz gets shared with their friends.
 But how do you choose the right source for online quiz images?

 We can definitely sympathize.
-After launching Riddle’s quiz maker in 2014, we’re now up to 10 options for online quiz images… and counting!
+After launching Riddle’s quiz maker in 2014, we’re now up to 10 options for free online quiz images… and counting!

 Note: This blog post is not Riddle-specific.
 Our tips will apply to any online quiz maker – and are suitable for polls, listicles, surveys and other interactive content.

-Online quiz images: static pictures
+Free online quiz images: static pictures

 Pictures are the bread and butter of most quizzes.
 Like the hoary* old cliché, a picture is worth a thousand words – it can instantly communicate meaning without slowing down the quiz experience with too much text.